georgebid/georgebid/README.md

 ### Hi there 👋

+she/her
+Junior BE Developer @ true in Bristol.
+Mainly working in C# & Typescript, using Playwright & Umbraco.

 [![An image of @georgebid's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/georgebid)](https://holopin.io/@georgebid)

 <!--